CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 Two user interactions are the inputs for the magic elevator system: a wand gesture and a voice command.
 The wand gesture consists of acceleration data in the x, y, and z axes from Micro:bits sitting inside the wands.
 The acceleration data is sent wirelessly to another Micro:bit plugged into the USB port of the MacBook.
 The Python script `wand_to_osc.py` packs the acceleration data into OSC messages which are then sent to Wekinator.
 Wekinator is set up with the model type "Dynamic Time Warping" (DTW) and listens for three inputs (x, y, z), outputting 3 gesture classifications (up, down, and no gesture).
 The training and run mode of Wekinator are controlled via OSC messages coming from the UI.
 The OSC message for an elevator up or down signal is sent to the Raspberry Pi only if the trained gesture is performed with sufficient accuracy.

-On a second input channel, the voice of the magicians are recorded.
+On a second input channel, the voice of the witches/wizards are recorded.
 With the help of Google's speech-to-text software, the spoken words are translated into text with the `incantations.py` script.
 The transcribed speech is constantly compared against the incantations stored in two text documents (`up.txt` and `down.txt`).
 By default, the txt documents contain the phrases "floors above" and "floors below".
 However, they can be overwritten during runtime in the training mode.
 Once a match is detected, the corresponding OSC message for up or down is sent to the Raspberry Pi.

 On the Raspberry Pi, the OSC messages generated through the wand gesutures and voice transcriptions are brought together in the `callelevator.pde` program.
 Only if both messages indicate the same elevator direction does that program send the motor activation signal through the BrickPi3 shield.
 The BrickPi3 is attached to the Raspberry Pi through the GPIO (General-Purpose Input/Output) pins and is powered by a 12V battery pack.
 The motor activation signal triggers the electric motor to turn approximately 4.2 rotations in either direction (depending on the up or down signal).
 Through gears and belts the rotary motion is translated to a linear motion which eventually presses either elevator button, summoning the elevator.